 Free «General Role of the Advanced Nurse Professional» Essay Sample

 Currently, residing Latinos represent the largest and fastest growing minority population group in the United States.
 Therefore, there is a need to maximize the nurses’ awareness of Hispanic community culture and constructed perceptions of illness and health.
 Additionally, the Hispanic community in the U.S. experiences serious health disparities.
 For instance, the Center for Disease Control (CDC) ranks Hispanic women as a group that is medically underserved and lacks access to preventive health care as well as health education; thus, leading to a substantially higher prevalence of disease when compared to non-Hispanic whites.
-Amidst these disparities, advanced nurse practitioners (ANPs) play a significant role in improving health outcomes and ensuring that the Hispanic community has an access to health care services.
+Amidst these disparities, advanced nurse practitioners (ANPs) play a significant role in improving health outcomes and ensuring that the Hispanic community has an access to providing health services.
 The current paper will explore the general role of advanced nurse professional in the USA public health system with regards to the health of Hispanic community.
+ANPs are highly skilled nurses who have obtained advanced educational degrees and clinical training.

 Title of your paper